Pet versus Show

 When breeding with the intent of bettering the breed, the differences between Pet and Show quality can be quite small, and generally not obvious to the inexperienced eye.
 The evaluation of puppies is an educated guess based on a number of characteristics, such as body shape and structure, size of the head and muzzle, movement, and attitude.

-It is important to remember that the term "pet" quality does not mean there is anything wrong with the pup.
-It just means that the pup may not exhibit all of the characteristics necessary to excel in the show ring.
+It is important to remember that the term "pet" quality does not mean there is anything wrong with the puppy.
+It just means that s/he may not exhibit all of the characteristics necessary to excel in the show ring.
 On the flip side, purchasing a "show" prospect pup does not guarantee it will turn out to be a good example of the breed standard.

-Prior to accepting a deposit from you, we will have provided you with a copy of our "Lakecrew Portuguese Water Dogs Conditional Agreement of Sale Contract".
+Prior to placing a puppy with you, we will have provided you with a copy of our contract.
 Please read it carefully prior to purchasing one of our puppies, as this contract is a legally binding document.

 Our Pet Puppies